-The Ear Institute of New York Eye and Ear Infirmary has assembled one of the most skilled and experienced vestibular rehabilitation teams in the Northeast.
+The Ear Institute of New York Eye and Ear Infirmary of Mount Sinai (NYEE) has assembled one of the most skilled and experienced vestibular rehabilitation teams in the Northeast.
 Each member is a specially trained physical therapist (PT) with a clinical doctorate; most are also board-certified in either neurological or geriatric rehabilitation.
-Members also bring an average of 16 years clinical experience to their jobs, and continue their academic pursuits through teaching, research and presentations at national conferences.
+Members also bring an average of 16 years clinical experience to their jobs, and continue their academic pursuits through teaching, research, and presentations at national conferences.

-Patients benefit in another way that most treatment centers can’t match: our vestibular therapists work as a collaborative team with other clinical specialists at the Ear Institute as well as the New York Eye and Ear Infirmary who are pivotal to the diagnosis and treatment of balance disorders.
-These include otologists-neurotologists, audiologists, speech-language pathologists and ophthalmologists.
-And because vestibular problems may have a psychological component, our rehabilitation department can bring in social workers who are able to help patients cope with symptoms like anxiety and depression.
+Patients benefit in another way that most treatment centers can’t match: Our vestibular therapists work as a collaborative team with other clinical specialists at the Ear Institute and New York Eye and Ear Infirmary, who are pivotal to the diagnosis and treatment of balance disorders.
+These include otologists-neurotologists, audiologists, speech-language pathologists, and ophthalmologists.
+And because vestibular problems may have a psychological component, our rehabilitation department can bring in social workers, who are able to help patients cope with symptoms like anxiety and depression.

 You must first be referred by your physician to our vestibular rehabilitation program.
 Once you’re accepted, you will be given an initial evaluation during which a full medical history relating to your balance problem will be gathered and reviewed, including any previous hearing or balance testing.
 Additional tests may be recommended to provide the fullest possible picture.

 Vestibular rehabilitation consists of 45-minute sessions with one of our highly skilled physical therapists.
 These sessions at our conveniently located and fully equipped center in Manhattan are integrated with a comprehensive home exercise program to ensure maximum results.
 The length of the vestibular rehabilitation program at the Ear Institute is three to six months, depending on the progress you show.